YouCanTouCan/constitution_change/constitution.md

 Neither for passive membership, nor active membership, will any fee or due be required to be considered a member of the Open Source Club.

-## Article III - Procedures for Removing Members and Exective Officers
+## Article III: Procedures for Removing Members and Exective Officers

 In the case that a member of this organization is observed to behave in a way incongruent with Ohio State University Standards, the Student Code of Conduct,